The Bankrate promise

 How to get a mortgage with no money down

 The easiest way to avoid a down payment is to qualify for one of the two no-down payment mortgage programs backed by the government: a USDA or a VA loan.

-The U.S. Department of Agriculture (USDA) backs USDA home loans, a mortgage guarantee program for those buying a home in a designated rural area.
+The U.S. Department of Agriculture (USDA) backs USDA home loans, a mortgage guarantee program for those buying a home in designated rural areas.
+There are many areas you might not consider “rural” that do qualify under USDA guidelines, so be sure to check your eligibility on the USDA website.
 USDA loans don’t require a down payment, but borrowers must meet credit and income requirements to qualify.

 Low-down payment mortgage options